What the Autumn Budget 2025 means for HR leaders

 Why this matters for your wage bill

 Understanding the abstract policy changes is one thing.
 Seeing how they affect your actual costs is another.
-Here's what the Budget changes mean in practical terms.
+Here's what the budget changes mean in practical terms.

 The hidden cost of wage bill increases